facebookincubator/ForgeArmory/ttps/persistence/macos/launchagent/README.md

-# macOS Launch Agent Persistence with Swift Support
+# macOS Launch Agent Persistence with Swift

 ![Meta TTP](https://img.shields.io/badge/Meta_TTP-blue)

-This TTP creates a launch agent that executes a given shell command or a compiled Swift binary for persistence on macOS.
-The launch agent will execute the specified script or command each time the system reboots or the user logs in.
+This TTP creates a launch agent for persistence on macOS.
+The agent runs a specified script or command upon system boot or user login.

 ## Arguments

+- **cleanup**:
-- **cleanup**: When set to true, it will remove the launch agent plist file and any related scripts, undoing the persistence setup.
+  When set to true, it removes the launch agent `.plist` and related scripts.
+- **command_or_path**:
-- **command_or_path**: This argument specifies the path to the script or a bash command to be run by the launch agent.
+  Path to the script or bash command for the launch agent to execute.

 ## Examples

-Set up launch agent persistence with a specific script, using Swift:
+Setup persistence with a script:

 ```bash
 ttpforge run ttps/persistence/macos/launch-agent-persistence/launch-agent-persistence.yaml \